abhishekvirat0/healthCareApp/README.md

 **Devices → MQTT Broker → Kafka → Stream Processor → Databases**

 ### Components
-- **MQTT Broker** (e.g., EMQX, HiveMQ): Devices connect to an MQTT broker, which can handle millions of persistent connections efficiently.
+- **MQTT Broker** (EMQX, HiveMQ): Devices connect to an MQTT broker, which can handle millions of persistent connections efficiently.
 - **Apache Kafka**: The MQTT broker forwards all messages to a Kafka topic.
 Kafka provides a highly durable, scalable, and persistent log of all incoming events, acting as a central buffer for the entire system.
-- **Stream Processor** (e.g., Flink, ksqlDB):  A stream processing engine consumes data from Kafka in real-time.
-It can perform transformations, aggregations (e.g., calculating 5-minute average heart rate), and route data to different destinations.
+- **Stream Processor** (Flink, ksqlDB):  A stream processing engine consumes data from Kafka in real-time.
+It can perform transformations, aggregations (like calculating a 5-minute average heart rate), and route data to different destinations.
 - **Databases**:
   - The processor can write the raw event data to a data lake (like S3) for analytics, and simultaneously update a high-performance database (like PostgreSQL or a time-series DB like InfluxDB) to serve real-time queries